askpatrickw/pi-timolo/Readme.md

 [Customize Configuration](https://github.com/pageauc/pi-timolo/wiki/Customize-Configuration)

 ## What is broken?
-The PanTiltHead functionality requires some libraries I've not spent time figuring out yet.
+The PanTiltHead functionality requires some libraries whcih were binaries in the original repo.
+I've not spent time figuring out yet.
 I don't have that hardware, I may never work on it.

 The Rclone functionality is not installed by default like it was in the original repo.
 I will likely work on this at some point as it wil be useful in my setup.